-I sometimes forget I'm the mom.
+I sometimes forget I’m the mom.
 Wait–let me clarify that.
-I don't mean that I forget that I'm the one who runs around each day without a head (or sometimes a clue) getting Scarlett from home to school, from school to lunch and then back again, from play date to ballet and then, finally, at dusk, who agonizes with her over a 40 word spelling test.
-It's just each year when Mother's Day rolls around my gut reaction is to think of my mom.
-She's who I'm used to celebrating and any one who knows me knows that she's my best friend.
-I'm also still very reliant on her.
-Maybe I don't need her to tie my shoe any more but no one, and I mean no one, can talk me down from a ledge better than my mommy.
+I don’t mean that I forget that I’m the one who runs around each day without a head (or sometimes a clue) getting Scarlett from home to school, from school to lunch and then back again, from play date to ballet and then, finally, at dusk, who agonizes with her over a 40 word spelling test.
+It’s just each year when Mother’s Day rolls around my gut reaction is to think of my mom.
+She’s who I’m used to celebrating and, any one who knows me knows, she’s my best friend.
+I’m also still very reliant on her.
+Maybe I don’t need her to tie my shoe any more but no one, and I mean no one, can talk me down from a ledge better than my mommy.
 So I think of her first each May.

 Photo by Maya Visnyei